 Wildland Fire Hazard Mitigation Grants Available to Communities

-The Hazard Mitigation Assistance Grant awarded $110,000 in 2019 to assist 16 communities develop Wildfire Protection Plans, implement projects to reduce wildfire risks, and facilitate best practices as a Tennessee Fire Adapted Community.
-These communities worked to minimize the need for extensive protection actions and to safely accept wildland fire as part of the surrounding landscape.
+Last year, the Hazard Mitigation Assistance Program provided $120,000 to assist 18 communities in Tennessee.
+Local leaders use that funding to develop and update their CWPPs, reduce hazardous and flammable vegetation, and facilitate best practices for Tennessee Fire Adapted Communities.
+Knowledge and engagement lessen the need for extensive protection actions and enable communities to safely accept fire as part of the surrounding landscape.

 About the Tennessee Department of Agriculture’s Division of Forestry (TDF)